-St Mary’s church is a must to visit while being in Lubeck.
-The town is called “The city with the seven spires” even if there are “only” five churches in the old town.
+St Mary’s church is a must-visit while in Lubeck.
+The town is called “The City with the Seven Spires” even if there are “only” five churches in the old town.
 Even if churches are not your thing, you will want to check some of these out while being in Lubeck.
 Join us and learn more about the Churches of Lubeck!

 Each profession had its own church

 Lubeck must be the only city in the world where each profession had its own church.
-Since the city center is small (2,5 kilometers long and 1,5 kilometers wide) it means that there are a lot of churches in a small area.
+Since the city center is small (2.5 kilometers long and 1.5 kilometers wide), there are many churches in a small area.
 So, the bishop had his own church, and then the tradespeople and merchants had their own.
-The seafarers had their own and even the “river farers” that were on the river had their own church.
+The seafarers had their own, and even the “river farers” who lived on the river had their own church.

 The church was more than a place of worship

 Today, most people go to church to worship.
-But in Lubeck, during medieval times and during the Hansa period, that was not the case.
-People went to church because that was where “life was happening”.
-People came there and had gatherings, meetings and to just spend some time.
+But in Lubeck, during medieval times and the Hansa period, that was not the case.
+People went to church because that was where “life was happening.”
+They came there to gather, have meetings, and just spend some time.

 If you had a letter to write – the church was the place to be.
 Here, you could sit down and write your letter.
 Why people didn’t do that at home is out of my knowledge but apparently, letter-writing was a thing that was done while visiting the church.